 How often will I need to verify my account?

-Once you have registered MFA methods on your account, you may receive an MFA prompt the next time you log into an application or service configured to use our new cloud-based SSO platform introduced as part of the NetID 2.0 project.
+Once you have registered MFA methods on your account, you may receive an MFA prompt the next time you log into an application or service configured to use our new cloud-based SSO platform.
 You can choose from one of your registered forms of additional verification to use; your primary method—such as an authenticator mobile app—will be triggered by default.